informatics-isi-edu/chaise/docs/user-docs/logging.md

     - `old_thickness`, `new_thickness`: Available only on "line thickness adjustment" client log in viewer app.
 It will capture the old and new value after user interacted with the UI to change the line thickness.

     - `file`: If the displayed image annotation in viewer app is derived from a while (and not database), `"file": 1` will be added to the stack (`s_t` will not be available.)

+    - `rid`: Available on the "go to RID" client action, to indicate the RID value that users searched for.

     - `cqp` (chaise query parameter): When a user uses a link that includes the `?` instead of the `#`.
 These urls are only used to help with google indexing and should be used only for navigating users from search engines to chaise apps.